godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

 What for?
 ---------

-While it's recommended that most of a game is written in scripting (as it is an enormous time saver), it's perfectly possible to use C++ instead.
+While it's recommended that most of a game be written in scripting (as it is an enormous time saver), it's perfectly possible to use C++ instead.
 Adding C++ modules can be useful in the following scenarios: